The Pensions Regulator, which

 Since February 2009 a person has been able to inherit more of their spouse or partner's estate if they die without leaving a will.
 Up until then the statutory legacy remained at not more than £125,000 for a spouse or partner and children and £200,000 if the deceased leaves a spouse or civil partner and parents or siblings but no children.
 These amounts have been raised to £250,00 and £400,000 respectively.
 Remaining amounts are distributed according to the Statutory Legacy Rules.

-http://www.buywithconfidence.gov.uk/ Is a government site which enables you to find tradesmen in your area
+http://www.buywithconfidence.gov.uk/ Is a government approved site which enables you to find tradesmen in your area

 Transportation The Grey Escape.
 The National Bus Pass scheme.
 Everyone aged 60 or over and eligible disabled people is entitled to free off-peak service bus travel anywhere in England.
+I use mine in London.
 However, this does not apply to coaches on National Express, which did offer half price tickets on its Route Sixty Scheme.
 Unfortunately, due to government cut backs the National Express concession finished on 31st October 2011.
 They have now introduced a Senior (over 60s) and Disabled Coachcard for £10 a year.
-This gives 1/3 off all year round but does not include journeys starting or ending at an airport.
-Why ?
-For details of the more generous schemes in Scotland, Wales and Northern Ireland see HERE
+This gives 1/3 off all year round. see HERE

-You can still check whether there are any BUS (as opposed to COACH) services available from your area at http://www.traveline.unfo/index.htm I found this scheme especially useful on a visit to London It is one more casualty of the economy drive.
+You can still check whether there are any BUS (as opposed to COACH) services available from your area at http://www.traveline.info/i I found this scheme especially useful on a visit to London

 to see how you can save substantially.